Most Widely Used Methods of Inventory Valuation

 While these are some of the common inventory valuation methods, there are also some uncommon methods.
 Take a look below-

-Highest In, First Out – HIFO
+What is Highest In, First Out – HIFO?

 This type of inventory valuation is based on the point that your most expensive goods are sold first.
 This means that if you have a higher priced good in your inventory and a lower priced good at the same time, you will first sell the former.
 It is also good from the point of the efforts of a salesperson, since businesses try to sell their expensive products first.
 This inventory valuation method gives an instant bump to your short term revenues.
 But, in the overall case, our gross profits and taxable income drops.
 Moreover, your ending inventory is also lower.

-Lowest In, First Out – LIFO
+What is Lowest In, First Out – LIFO?

-This is the exact opposite of HIFO. in this inventory valuation method, your lowest price goods sell first.
+This is the exact opposite of HIFO.
+In this inventory valuation method, your lowest price goods sell first.
 In other words, you sell your cheapest inventory before anything else.
 Your cost of goods is lower and your ending inventory ends up higher in this method.
 It might seem like your short term revenues are dropping with this, but ultimately it is a boost for your gross profits and taxable income.

-First Expired, First Out – FEFO
+What is First Expired, First Out – FEFO?

 If you’re in the food business, this makes absolute sense.
 You’re probably already doing this in your business.
 The items that are about to expire first are the ones that must be sold out.
 This is to avoid any losses in your business.
 It is typically used in the food industry and ignores the effect of prices along with the dates on which they were purchased.
 As a result, your overall cost of goods will vary in this case.

-Lower of Cost or Market
+What is Lower of Cost or Market?

 This inventory valuation method is not based on the cost factor.
 It states that you should evaluate your inventory based on the lower factor out of the original cost or current market price.
 This method is used in cases where the inventory has been held on for a long period of time or has even become damaged and obsolete.

-Retail Inventory Method
+What is Retail Inventory Method?

 In this method, your inventory units are not used.
 Instead, you take the total retail value of the goods you have.
-With this you subtract their total sales and then multiply this value by the cost to retail ratio.
+With this, you subtract their total sales and then multiply this value by the cost to retail ratio.
 This is a popular technique used in the handicraft business.

 Most of the organizations selling physical products mostly use FIFO or LIFO, depending upon their requirements.
-However, whatever method you adopt, makes sure it aligns with the goals you’re trying to achieve with your business.
+However, whatever method you adopt, make sure it aligns with the goals you’re trying to achieve with your business.
 Most organizations end up with damaged inventory because their warehouse practices are not good enough.
 If you’re a small business and struggling with this, it is best advised to hire a 3pl fulfillment service for the task.
 For example, Shiprocket Fulfilment can help with warehousing and packing services at the lowest costs.
 This way you can focus on decision making, while your inventory is safely stored, picked, packed, and shipped to your customer.